68rajat68/DDOS_ATTACK_DETECTION/README.md

 ## Usage

-1. Prepare your dataset with network traffic data.
-2. Run the detection script:
-    ```sh
-    python detect_ddos.py
-    ```
+1. Start server_side code.
+2. Then run Sender_side code.
-3. View the results and accuracy of the detection.
+3. View the results(as DDOS attack is perfomed or not).

 ## Screenshots